 Gathering information about your workplace will help to inform your workplace harassment policy and program.
 You may:

-The Occupational Health and Safety Act (as of June 15, 2010) requires that you have a policy regarding workplace harassment.
+The Occupational Health and Safety Act requires that you have a policy regarding workplace harassment.
 Your workplace may already have an anti-harassment policy based on the Ontario Human Rights Code that could be broadened to deal with all behaviours that meet the definition of workplace harassment under the Occupational Health and Safety Act.
 If you decide to have two separate policies, they should be cross-referenced.

 The policy should be a high-level statement of the commitment of senior management to protect workers from workplace harassment, and to investigate and deal with any incidents.
 The policy should address all sources of harassment in the workplace, from strangers, clients, customers, patients, students, workers, supervisors, intimate partners, or family members.

-The Occupational Health and Safety Act (as of June 15, 2010) requires that you have a program regarding workplace harassment that must include:
+The Occupational Health and Safety Act requires that you have a program regarding workplace harassment that must include:

 It is important for employers to have systems in place that allow workers to bring forward their concerns about workplace harassment.
 If the procedure dictates that workers should report harassment complaints to their manager, there should also be alternative procedures for workers to report harassment originating from their manager.